Ready to attract new clients with this SEO guide for accountants?

 Content is vital because it is the asset that brings visitors and prospective customers to your website.

 Your content must be better than anyone else’s if you want to compete with millions of other web pages.

 Here are my tips for accountants to write high-quality content and copy for higher rankings and traffic.

 - Search Intent – Find what people search for

 - User Intent – find out what they want

 - Use facts and data

 - Write for people scanning page copy

 - Add call to action

-Link building is an off-page seo technique where most of the work isn’t carried out on your website.
+Link building is an off-page SEO technique where most of the work isn’t done on your website.